-Greece: Drop in gas prices – larger Gas-fired electricity production1.
-April 2020. / SEE Energy News
+Greece: Drop in gas prices – larger Gas-fired electricity production, SEE Energy News

 Gas-fired power plants operated by independent producers are now working non-stop, not just during peak hours, as had previously been the case.
 Offers by these units are now very competitively priced and cover over 30 % of total consumption, thus lowering Greek wholesale prices.
 A significant drop in gas prices, especially liquefied natural gas (LNG), spurred Greek electricity production at gas-fired thermal power plants.